Impact Summary: U.S. Import Tariffs on Vehicles & Metals (2025)

 Key Details on the New U.S Tariffs: What to Expect

-1. 25% Tariff on All Imports from Canada & Mexico
+1. Automotive Tariff of 25% on All Imports

-• Applies at Every Stage: The tariff is charged each time a component crosses the border.
+• Applies at Every Stage: The tariff is charged each time a component enters the USA.
 That means raw materials, modules, and fully assembled vehicles will all be subject to the tax as they move through production.

 2. How This Impacts Vehicle Costs